Lartsch/FediAct/README.md

 **Is this safe to use?**
 This project is open source.
 Anyone with some programming knowledge can check out the source code, either here on GitHub or by extracting the addon file from the addon stores.
-Considering the implementation, I am not aware of any noticable risks.
-Efforts were made to prevent instances from abusing this addon to perform actions on the users behalf (which already was a really specific and rather low risk).
-FediAct stores all data in your browser locally.
-The only sensitive data it stores is your API token, which is required for all features.
+Considering the implementation, I am not aware of any risks.
+Efforts were made to prevent instances from abusing this addon to perform actions on the user's behalf (which already was a really specific and rather low risk).
+All data is stored in your browser locally.
+The only sensitive data it stores is your API token.
 This token is **only** sent to your home instance.
-No other data ever leaves your device by using FediAct.
+No other data ever leaves your device.
 As far as I know, external instances cannot access the requests made by FediAct and can therefore not gain your token.

 ## Screenshots / GIFs
 v0.8.0